gweltou/ostilhou/README.md

 # Ostilhoù

-A lightweight and simple NLP toolkit for the breton language, in Python.
+A lightweight and simple NLP toolkit for the Breton language, in Python.

 ## Setup